Montgomery is one of the most important historic cities in the United States.

 The exhibits in the center relate to the event and lives of these martyrs.

-The 56-seat theater showcases real footage and dramatized versions of the events.
+The 56-seat theater showcases actual footage and dramatized versions of the events.

 Educational activities are available in the classroom.

-You can also ascribe to the pledge and they will inscribe your name on the Wall as well.
+You can also ascribe to the pledge, and they will inscribe your name on the Wall.

-This magnificent Italian-styled mansion served as Jefferson Davis' residence during his Presidency in 1861.
+The First White House of the Confederacy, an Italian-styled mansion, served as Jefferson Davis' residence during his Presidency in 1861.

 At that point in time, Montgomery was the capital of the Confederacy.

-Davis hosted many of her famous parties in this building itself.
+The friendly Mrs. Davis hosted many famous parties in this building.

 Thus, the mansion was a thriving social hub back then.